ibm-cloud-docs/dl/faqs.md

 {: #can-i-connect-to-any-available-region-from-a-given-dl-location}
 {:faq}

-Yes, as long as you order Direct Link with the global routing add-on.
+Yes, if you order Direct Link with the global routing add-on.

 ## Can I restrict the regions that my Direct Link can reach?
 {: #can-i-restrict-the-regions-that-my-dl-can-reach}